Skip to content

 Desert Southwest (a winter season)

 The desert Southwest is the classic winter boondocking region: abundant BLM land, mild winters, and big open spaces, with summer heat as the limiter.
 It is where the snowbird culture lives, with long-stay areas, easy 14-day BLM camping, and enough services that wintering off grid does not become a logistics project.
 The catches are wind, dust, water distance, and the heat that pushes everyone north by late spring.
-Texas is the private-land exception in this group, with its camping concentrated in East Texas forests, on the coast, and at Corps lakes rather than open desert.

 Mountain West (a summer season)